Abortion in Missouri: Clinic history

 Following the Roe v.
 Wade ruling, several abortion clinics were quickly set up in the state.
 These included private suppliers, many of which remained in the state during the 1980s.
 Reproductive Health Services was a non-profit that provided abortion services in the state operating during that time.
 Between 1982 and 1992, the number of abortion clinics in the state decreased by 17, going from 29 in 1982 to 12 in 1992.

 Planned Parenthood in St. Louis took over operations of Reproductive Health Services on May 1, 1996.
 Before this, while Planned Parenthood had operated in the state, they had not provided abortion services.
 In 1998, they moved three blocks to a new building.
 After TRAP laws came into effect in Missouri and Texas, women had to travel even greater distances to be able to visit an abortion clinic.

 In 2014, there was only one abortion clinic in the state.
 In 2014, 99% of the counties in the state did not have an abortion clinic.
 That year, 94% of women in the state aged 15–44 lived in a county without an abortion clinic.
 In March 2016, there were 13 Planned Parenthood clinics in the state.
 In 2016, Planned Parenthood's clinic that provided abortions in Colombia had to stop doing so while they faced a court injunction they were challenging over the legal need to be a licensed ambulatory surgical center and to have hospital admitting privileges.

-In 2017, there were 12 Planned Parenthood clinics, of which 1 offered abortion services, in a state with a population of 1,365,575 women aged 15–49.
+In 2017, there were 12 Planned Parenthood clinics, of which only 1 offered abortion services, in a state with a population of 1,365,575 women aged 15–49.
 Reproductive Health Services of Planned Parenthood St. Louis Region was the only licensed abortion service provider in the state in 2017, providing reproductive services primarily to women from Missouri and Illinois but also ten other states.
 Only about 10% of their operations were related to abortion services.
-In May 2019, the state was one of six states in the nation with only one abortion clinic.
+In May 2019, the state was officially one of six in the nation with only one abortion clinic.
 On May 28, 2019, the sole remaining abortion clinic in Missouri announced it would likely be shutting down by the end of the week as the state pulled its operating license.
 They were seeking an injunction to prevent that from happening.
 They succeeded when Missouri Circuit Court Judge Michael Stelzer granted a temporary request, saying in giving the order that the clinic "demonstrated that immediate and irreparable injury will result" and also saying that doing so "is necessary to preserve the status quo and prevent irreparable injury."
 He then set a hearing date for June 4, 2019.